Elixir async and state management

 - Use a

-if you want to perform a one-off computation or query asynchronously. - Use an
+Taskif you want to perform a one-off computation or query asynchronously. - Use an

-if you just need a simple process to keep the state. - Use a
+Agentif you just need a simple process to keep the state. - Use a

-if you need a long-running server process that store states and performs work concurrently. - Use a dedicated
+GenServerif you need a long-running server process that store states and performs work concurrently. - Use a dedicated

-process if you need to serialize access to a shared resource or service used by many concurrent processes. - Use a
+GenServerprocess if you need to serialize access to a shared resource or service used by many concurrent processes. - Use a

-process if you need to schedule background work to run on a periodic interval. - You can start with one and migrate to another later, like from
+GenServerprocess if you need to schedule background work to run on a periodic interval. - You can start with one and migrate to another later, like from

 handle_call(message, from, state)

-requests sent by the client.
-So the client is waiting for an immediate answer - like an ack
+You want synchronous requests sent by the client.
+So the client is waiting for an immediate answer - like an ack answer - with the new state.

 handle_cast(message, state)